Elveta

 Kaifa MA304

 Kaifa comes with either an RJ12 or RJ45 port.
 Elveta Samla supports both with different cables.
-Kaifa RJ45 is used at for example Mälarenergi, Nacka Energi, Öresundskraft, and Ellevio (in Vallentuna, Sweden).
-Kaifa RJ12 is used at for example Uddevalla Energi.
+Kaifa RJ45 is used, for example, by Mälarenergi, Nacka Energi, Öresundskraft and Ellevio (in Vallentuna).
+Kaifa RJ12 is used, for example, by Uddevalla Energi.

 Kaifa MA304